Why Soil Testing is Essential Before Planting in Dalby

 Improved Pasture Establishment & Yield

-• Strong root growth
+• Stronger root growth

-• Rapid establishment
+• Faster pasture establishment

 Reduce Weed Pressure

-• Highly variable soil types
+• Highly variable soil types within the same paddock

-• Long history of agriculture
+• A long history of agricultural use

 • Areas of compaction or erosion

-• Extreme rain events or dry periods
+• Extreme rainfall events or prolonged dry periods

 How Often Should You Test Soil?